centreon/centreon-documentation/en/upgrade/upgrade-from-3-4.md

 #### Start the tasks manager

-Centreon 20.04 has changed his tasks manager from *Centcore* to *Gorgone*.
+Since 20.04, Centreon has changed his tasks manager from *Centcore* to *Gorgone*.

 To act this change, run the following commands: